alishaagupta/Dockerise-a-node.js-app/README.md

 #To Run the container
 #A container is an instance of image that is run of any machine having docker engine
-#here 7003 is the docker host port set in the Dockerfile and 5000 is the docker container port
+#here 3000the docker host port set in the Dockerfile and 5000 is the docker container port

-$sudo docker run -p 7003:7003 -p 5000:5000 ImageName
+$sudo docker run -p 3000:3000 -p 5000:5000 ImageName

+#The node app is running on localhost:3000